Loading…

 Shonen TCG · General

-TL;DR: Purple Enel (OP15-058) leads the OP-15 meta tier list at 67.9% win rate in 8,758+ matches.
+TL;DR: Purple Enel (OP15-058) leads the OP-15 meta tier list at 55.7% win rate in 8,758+ matches.
 Red/Blue Lucy posts the highest raw win rate at 68.5% in a smaller sample.
 Blue/Yellow Nami is the most consistent long-tournament pick.
-Emergency bans on Borsalino and I-Re-Quasar Hellllp gutted yellow dominance.
+Pudding was banned and the Borsalino + I Re-Quasar Helllp!! combo was restricted, cutting yellow dominance.
 Enel is the correct deck to build if you want to maximize OP-15 performance before June 12.

 Enel is alone at the top.
-Red/Blue Lucy has the higher raw win rate (68.5% vs 67.9%) but Enel has the sample size to back the claim: 8,758 matches vs Lucy's 50+ games.
+Red/Blue Lucy shows a higher raw win rate in a much smaller sample, but Enel has the volume to back his claim: 8,758 matches versus Lucy's 50-plus games.
 Both numbers are impressive.
 Below them, Blue/Yellow Nami is the most tournament-proven pick, placing 2nd and 4th at the Treasure Cup Warsaw event.
 Eight leaders constitute a competitive Tier 2.
 Three-plus viable Tier 3 options exist, including Red Purple Roger with the most volatile but highest raw win rate in the entire format.

 About the author